IBM/container-service-getting-started-wt/Lab 6/README.md

 * Capture 100% of service calls
 * Deploy a sample application

+# 3. Deploy a sample application

-For this lab, you will deploy a small sample application that has a Java Wildfly component, making read-only calls into a mysql database.
+For this section, you will deploy a small sample application that has a Java Wildfly component, making read-only calls into a mysql database.
 This sample application is provided by Arun Gupta from Amazon Web Services.

 1. Download the sample application.